nshaw928/homelab/bootstrap/README.md

 - Custom Resource Definitions (CRDs), to be added later when needed

 ## Apply Order
+Not super relevent yet as I only have namespaces
 ```bash
 kubectl apply -f bootstrap/namespaces/
 ```